rangoo94/easen-models/README.md

 } catch (e) {
   if (e.name === 'ModelValidationError') {
-    // Some values are wrong, you can look at additional errors at e.list } else {
+    // Some values are wrong, you can look at additional errors at e.list
+    // Or you can dump whole error with e.toJSON() method } else {
     // Rethrow errors not connected to validation throw e